walterfreeman/phy211/index.md

 <a href="practiceexam3-2020.pdf">Practice Exam 3</a> for recitation Friday.
 A solution video will be posted Sunday.

+### Exam 3 from 2019

+Some students asked for Exam 3 from 2019.
+Note that this exam covers a few topics that aren't in this unit this year (angular momentum, rotational kinetic energy); this was a particularly hard exam last year.

+A better assessment of what this year's exam will be like will be the practice exam (above).

+### Most recent lecture slides

 <a href="slides/lecture20.pdf">Introduction to the process of science; Exam 3 review</a><br><br>

 ### Unit 3 Review